 I have more than 14 years experience in mindfulness & meditative practices and Hatha yoga, starting with training in Buddhist meditation and 10 years a yoga teacher.

 Incorporating these practices into daily life creates an immensely wider space for joy, equanimity, peace, non-judgement, and riding the waves of emotions, thoughts, and change.
-I bring mindfulness’s secular, clinical practices to my clients after countless years of trainings (MBSR, ACT, SE) and with field’s decades of psychology research demonstrating mindfulness’s power in positive psychological change and support.
+I bring mindfulness’s secular, clinical practices to my clients after countless years of trainings (MBSR, ACT, SE), which are backed in decades of psychological research demonstrating mindfulness’s power in positive psychological change and support.

 YOGA & THERAPY GROUP FOR ANXIETY

-My favorite method of integrating yoga with psychotherapy is via a therapeutic group I piloted back at University of Michigan nearly a decade ago.
-Group members spend half the time with traditional talk therapy sharing and education on mindfulness approaches for thoughts PLUS the other half exploring the yoga poses that most benefit your personal somatic experience of anxiety, like a mini all-levels yoga class.
+My favorite method of integrating yoga with psychotherapy is a therapeutic group I piloted back at University of Michigan nearly a decade ago.
+Group members spend half of each group with traditional talk therapy sharing about their anxiety struggles and practicing evidence-based mindfulness approaches PLUS the other half exploring the yoga poses that most benefit your personal somatic experience of anxiety, like a mini all-levels yoga class.